A joint project between myself and Mark (Larry)

 All images on this page are low resolution versions.
-Click them for bigger versions (may take some time to load)
+Click them for bigger versions.

 The main structure of the trike is steel box section and angle iron.
 No structural metal was bought for this project, it was all acquired through various means. (scrap that was laying around the farm, old roadsigns, anything that was free).
 In the photos below a basic frame has been constructed of 30mm heavy walled box together with a seat we got out the back of an old van.
 The seat has a very strong tubular frame which forms part of the chassis of the trike.

 The second image above shows the suspension arms before being attached to the frame.
 They have been made to fit a pair of front hubs from a mini (bought for £20 on eBay).
 The arms are made from extremely thick box section and angle and the ends where they bolt to the hubs have been re-enforced with several layers of welded plate.
 The holes themselves are stepped to take the tapered ends of the pins on the hubs.
 At the other end of each arm is a pivot consisting of short lengths of iron pipe through which a length of 20mm steel bar can be put.
 This bar joins the arms to brackets which will be welded onto the frame of the trike.
 These brackets can be seen in the first picture before they have been attached.